Albertlongzi/GAMCO/README.md

 For more information on the methodology and applications, please refer to:

-Long Z, et al. "Optimized local coil array design for musculoskeletal MRI."
+Long Z, et al. "Improving fat saturation robustness in outer extremity MRI with a local shim coil insert."
 Magnetic Resonance in Medicine.
 2024.
 DOI: 10.1002/mrm.30474

 https://onlinelibrary.wiley.com/doi/10.1002/mrm.30474